Tooth Dentinal Tubule Blockage Studies

-In vitro dentinal tubule blockage studies supporting oral care product development and claims against tooth sensitivity
+Tooth dentinal tubule blockage studies supporting oral care product development and marketing claims against tooth sensitivity

-Our oral care Laboratory team is experienced in carrying out in vitro dentinal tubule blockage studies to support the development of your toothpastes, medical devices and other products to address hypersensitivity.
+Our oral care product laboratory team is experienced in carrying out in vitro dentinal tubule blockage studies to support the development of your oral care products or medical devices to address hypersensitivity.

 Within our dedicated oral care lab we can produce dentine discs and blocks (bovine or human) in a variety of shapes and sizes using our range of abraders, wafering saws, lapping and polishing machines.
 The dentine is acid-etched to remove the smear layer and open up the tubules.
 Several samples are then assigned to each treatment group and can be brushed manually using an electric toothbrush together with your specified toothpaste(s).
 After each successive day of brushing samples can be examined under a scanning electron microscope (SEM) and images can be recorded for subjective analysis.

 Images are graded by trained and calibrated assessors on a scale of 1 to 5 for the degree of occlusion.
 Means are calculated for each group of samples and results are statistically compared and presented in a comprehensive report that includes graphs, tables, data and images.

 For over 20 years our Clinical Research Services group has been a trusted partner for developers and manufacturers offering Total Quality Assurance expertise in vitro oral care product laboratory testing.
 We provide a one-source solution for in vitro studies providing robust data to support the efficacy of novel treatments.

 Accelerating Oral Care Product Development - Partnership With In Vitro Assessment Experts

 Evaluation of Toothbrush Performance